1963 South Vietnamese coup d'état: Siege of Gia Long Palace

 Gia Long Palace, the presidential mansion, had once served as the home of French governor generals.
-For security reasons, the surrounding streets were regularly sealed after sunset; the building had several bunkers and an intricate tunnel system, including a half-block long escape route to the basement of the City Hall.
+For security reasons, the surrounding streets were regularly sealed after sunset; the building had several bunkers and an intricate tunnel system, including a half-block-long escape route to the basement of the City Hall.
 On the morning of 1 November, Diệm had reinforced palace security with more soldiers and barbed-wire barricades.
 The palace was surrounded by walls of around 2.1 m, and defended by 150 troops of the Presidential Guard.
-The building was protected by machine and antiaircraft guns, ringed with pillboxes, tanks, and 20-mm cannons mounted on armoured vehicles.
+The building was protected by machine and antiaircraft guns and ringed with pillboxes, tanks, and 20-mm cannons mounted on armoured vehicles.

 As Diệm refused to surrender, vowing to reassert his control, after sunset, Thiệu led his 7th Division in an assault on Gia Long Palace.
 They used artillery and flamethrowers and it fell by daybreak after Diệm finally gave the order to the Presidential Guard to surrender.
 The coup results pleased the anti-Diệmists.
 The casualties were light: 9 insurgents killed and 46 wounded, 4 dead and 44 injured Presidential Guards.
 The greatest casualties were from the populace, who suffered 20 deaths and 146 injured.